laderast/laderast.github.io/CV/index.md

 **RESEARCH SOFTWARE (Sole Developer unless specified)**

+1. *cvdRiskData*.
+Synthetic dataset for teach fundamentals in data science.
+Available as an R package at: https://github.com/laderast/cvdRiskData.

 1. *RBootcamp (tidyverse version)*.
 DataCamp active exercises for learning introductory R using the `tidyverse`.
 With Jessica Minnier and Chester Ismay.
 Available for free at: https://www.datacamp.com/courses/rbootcamp <https:://doi.org/10.5281/zenodo.854727>

 2.  *flowDashboard*.
 Visualization framework in R/Shiny and processing